prakashjayy/prakashjayy/README.md

 I expertise in `Computer vision` and solved different problems in Retail, satellite, medical & document domain.
 Also have keen interest in time series forecasting and recommendation systems.

 ### 𝚆𝚑𝚊𝚝 𝙸'𝚖 𝚞𝚙 𝚝𝚘 🔨
 I am mostly writing code to process Medical images for various use-cases now at Qure.AI.
-Lately I am in love with Bayesian stats and poking my head around it.
-U can expect some of my understandings and work to get published in the form of blogs soon 🤞

 ### languages and tools
 <p align="center">